S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
+I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh, where I am currently a Lecturer (Contractual).
+Primarily, I am a researcher whose main domain is multimodal deep learning.
+I mainly research on how we can represent and learn multimodal data to create more robust expert systems and aim to do a PhD in this field.

-I'm just your average CSE student studying at <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.
-I can build web, mobile, and dApps and develop machine/deep learning models to build expert systems.
-My main area of expertise lies in AI/ML and Data Science which is strongly complemented by software engineering/development.
+Besides, I can build web, mobile, and dApps and use machine/deep learning models to build expert systems.
+My AI/ML expertise is strongly complemented by software engineering/development.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.